eliott15/DataMiningProject/Readme.md

 1. Please refer to premier_league.pdf to see the DB's diagram.

 Note: we did not enter the tables from TableScraper to the DB since it would not have much sense, because each row in a particular scraped table has no meaning by itself but as a ranking with the other rows.

+#### External API

+We added a Weather scraper using meteostat API to scrape weather conditions for each match.
+We insert it in a new table in the database called match_weather.
+The sql file was updated accordingly to create the table.

+Run it using following command:

+`python main.py Weather`